← Back to Blog

 Safety and Insurance

-• Install and maintain fire safety equipment like smoke detectors, carbon monoxide detectors, and fire extinguishers.
+• Install and maintain fire safety equipment like smoke detectors, carbon monoxide detectors, and fire extinguishers

-• Provide clear emergency plans, including evacuation routes and contact information.
+• Provide clear emergency plans, including evacuation routes and contact information

-• Obtain short-term rental insurance that complies with local regulations.
+• Obtain short-term rental insurance that complies with local regulations

-Rules by Region
+Summary by Region

 Town Key Requirements Registration Fees